DRACOCODEX/Training/CloudNative101/dinoforce_sec_platform/index.md

 # Cybersecurity Platform

-The [Dinoforce](https://dinoforce.com) "DevSecOps" Platform contains all of the tools to standup a Software Factory and begin modernizing Applications on Day One.
+The [Dinoforce](https://dinoforce.com) "DevSecOps" Platform, contains all of the tools to standup a Software Factory and begin modernizing Applications on Day One.
 This consists of Three (3) Integrated Independent Platforms for Development, Cybersecurity, and Operations (DevSecOps).
+This platform was a collarboration effort of multiple organizations and people, including Norseman Defense Technologies, Elastic, Gitlab, and Dinohead in 2021.
+The architect, lead engineer, and developer was Michael Howard.

 The focus for today's training is to standup a small sub-set of the DinoForce "Sec" Platform.

 ## Applications Used for this Training
   - [Keycloak](https://www.keycloak.org): is an open source Identity and Access Management solution aimed at modern applications and services.
 It makes it easy to secure applications and services with little to no code.